chuckh/generator-polymer-init-custom-build/README.md

 ### Deploy to Google App Engine

-You will want to first test, then build and deploy.
+You can test first, then build and deploy.
 Gulp task `gulp deploy` first builds then deploys to Google App Engine.

     polymer test
     gulp deploy